Alternatives to the Adobe Photographer’s Subscription

 The initial cost is $99 & there is a free trail

 As in most of life, the good comes with the bad.
-The good thing about this software is it’s upcoming integration with the popular Nik filters & control point technology.
-The bad thing about this software is that it does not have layers, text capabilities, or an asset management system.
+The good thing about this software is it’s integration with the popular Nik filters & control point technology.
+The bad thing about this software is that it does not have an asset management system.